rangle/ngCourse2/migrate/choose_a_path.md

 * Migrating route by route
 * ngUpgrade

-_The last three are not mutually exclusive._
+_TThe last three options are usually done in conjunction._